-Every pregnancy starts with a 3-5% chance of having a birth defect.
-This is called the background risk.
-Shingles is rare in pregnancy.
-There are not a lot of studies that look at the effects of shingles on a pregnancy.
+Birth defects can happen in any pregnancy for different reasons.
+Out of all babies born each year, about 3 out of 100 (3%) will have a birth defect.
+We look at research studies to try to understand if shingles might increase the chance of birth defects in a pregnancy.
+There are not a lot of studies that look at how shingles might affect a pregnancy.
 However, shingles has not been seen to increase the chance of birth defects.